apache/james-hupa/README.txt

 Hupa uses a properties file to know the IMAP and SMTP servers configuration.
 There is an example configuration file in 'server/src/main/webapp/WEB-INF/conf/config.properties'

-- You can put your configuration parameters in either of these files:
+- You can set your configuration parameters in either of these files:
   $HOME/.hupa/config.properties
   /etc/default/hupa
-- Or anywhere if you start your application server with the parameter:
+- Or in any other file if you start your application server with the parameter:
   -Dhupa.config.file=full_path_to_your_properties_file

 ##### Running Hupa ##################